Wild Cuisine of the Homestead: Venison Marsala

 Meal Planner for a Big Event

 About the Author: Barbra-Sue Kowalski grew up on a small hobby farm.
 She was always drawn to farm life, however, she was stuck in an urban life far from her roots.
 Barbra-Sue was a single mom for 13 years, raising her 3 children on her own.
 She met Philip in 2018 and they married in 2021.
-Between the two of them, they have 5 grown children and 4 grandchildren.
+Between the two of them, they have 5 grown children and 5 grandchildren.
 These empty nesters are following their dreams!
 As they both turn 50, they are building their off-grid homestead to live the life that they dream about.
 Learn more about Philip and Barbra-Sue here.
 Contact them here.
 To leave a comment on this post, please scroll down.

 Original Recipe Sources

 This dish is all about the Marsala Sauce.
-I needed a recipe that could be prepared separate from the meat, not dependent on the drippings from the meat pan, as most sauces are made.
+I needed a recipe that could be prepared separately from the meat, not dependent on the drippings from the meat pan, as most sauces are made.
 This Marsala Sauce needed very little tweaking to make it perfect.

 The meat seasoning came from this Venison Steak Marsala recipe.
 Due to the volume of food we were preparing, I skipped dredging the meat.